ellis8555/Apple-Jack/README.md

 - game information to be entered directly from the webpage
 - more modular files to break down some files into smaller component files
 - improved file structure for improved readability
+- continuous visual improvements
+- new statistics categories to be added